Asante-ntiro/Bank-Transfer-Contract/README.md

 # Bank-Transfer-Contract
-A dynamic smart contract that allows users to transfer ETH written in Solidity
+A dynamic smart contract that allows users to make transfers written in Solidity